-Anne Youngman is going ULTRA for Bats without Borders!
+Anne Youngman went ULTRA for Bats without Borders!

-We’re proud to introduce Anne Youngman, a dedicated Bats without Borders volunteer who is taking on an incredible challenge.
-Anne will be running an ultramarathon, to raise vital funds for bat conservation and to highlight the crucial role these often-misunderstood animals play within an ecosystem.
+We’re proud to introduce Anne Youngman, a dedicated Bats without Borders volunteer who took on an incredible challenge.
+Anne ran an overnight 45-mile ultramarathon, to raise vital funds for bat conservation and to highlight the crucial role these often-misunderstood animals play within an ecosystem.

 Read her story and donate here

-Anne’s commitment to this cause is inspiring, she has been training (in all weather conditions!) to prepare for the physical and mental demands of running an ultra marathon.
-She will be taking on parts of The St Cuthbert's Way, which is a historic trail that runs through the Scottish Borders and Northumberland in the United Kingdom.
+Anne’s commitment to this cause is inspiring, she trained (in all weather conditions!) to prepare for the physical and mental demands of running an ultramarathon.
+She took on parts of The St Cuthbert's Way, which is a historic trail that runs through the Scottish Borders and Northumberland in the United Kingdom.
 The hilly 45-mile route is particularly demanding, with steep ascents and descents, rocky terrain, and unpredictable weather conditions.
-And she will have a bat detector attached to her backpack to record bat calls as she runs through the night!
+And she had a bat detector attached to her backpack to record bat calls as she ran through the night!

-Anne will start the challenge at sunset (10pm) in Melrose, Scotland on Saturday 24 June.
-45 miles and a border crossing later, she will finish in Wooler, England by 3pm on Sunday 25 June 2023.
+Anne started the challenge at sunset (10pm) in Melrose, Scotland on Friday 23 June.
+45 miles and a border crossing later, she finished in Wooler, England Saturday morning.

-Anne is taking on this personal challenge in the hope of not only raising much-needed funds for bat conservation but also raising awareness about the threats facing these incredible animals and the urgent need for action to protect them.
+Anne took on this personal challenge in the hope of not only raising much-needed funds for bat conservation but also raising awareness about the threats facing these incredible animals and the urgent need for action to protect them.

 She needs your help, Anne is asking firstly, if you could consider sponsoring one of the 45 miles of her journey (please back this old bat!) and secondly, to help her spread the word, tell your family and friends about what she's doing, anyone who is interested in bat or nature conservation or anyone who simply enjoys being outside in a beautiful environment.
 Thank you so much!